-In the United States, the patent term of a patent that covers an FDA-approved drug may also be eligible for patent term extension, which permits patent term restoration as compensation for a portion of the patent term lost during the FDA regulatory review process.
-The Hatch-Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
-The length of the patent term extension is related to the length of time the drug is under regulatory review.
-Patent extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
+In the United States, the patent term of a patent that covers an FDA- approved drug may also be eligible for patent term extension, which permits patent term restoration as compensation for a portion of the patent term lost during clinical development and the FDA regulatory review process.
+The Hatch-

+Waxman Act permits a patent term extension of up to five years beyond the expiration of the patent.
+The length of the patent term extension is related to the length of time the drug is under clinical development and regulatory review.
+Patent term extension cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
 Similar provisions are available in Europe and other non-United States jurisdictions to extend the term of a patent that covers an approved drug.
 In the future, if and when our pharmaceutical products receive FDA approval, we expect to apply for patent term extensions on patents covering those products.
-Although, we intend to seek patent term extensions to any of our issued patents in any jurisdiction where these are available there is no guarantee that the applicable authorities, including the FDA in the United States, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.
+Although, we intend to seek patent term extensions to any of our issued patents in any jurisdiction where these are available there is no guarantee that the applicable authorities, including the United States Patent and Trademark Office, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.